Thank you! Our expert will call you shortly.

 Major Festivals are:

-Utsav Murti Mela: A grand procession takes place during the opening and closing of the Badrinath Temple.
+• Utsav Murti Mela: A grand procession takes place during the opening and closing of the Badrinath Temple.
 The idol of Lord Badri is carried in a decorated palki to be shifted to the Narsingh Temple in Joshimath.
+Many rituals and traditions are performed during the ceremony of Utsav Murti Mela.

-General Rituals: Daily puja rituals, such as Aarti, Bhajan, and Abhishek, are performed by devotees.
+Important tips for devotees: General Rituals at the temple are Daily puja rituals, such as Aarti, Bhajan, and Abhishek, are performed by devotees.

 You can reach Narsingh Temple in Uttarakhand by air, train, and road, but there is no direct air or train connectivity to the Temple itself.
 So for the final stretch, you need to complete it by road travel.
 Here is a breakdown of how to reach the Narsingh Temple step-by-step.